fscbr/sdc_course/CarND-PID-Control-Project/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/4IPbuwjEkWY/0.jpg"
 alt="here at youtube" width="480" height="270" border="10" /></a>

-*Kd scales the derivative of the tracking error.
+* Kd scales the derivative of the tracking error.
 The derivate of the tracking error is the rate of change and describes the dynamic behind the tracking error.
 The Kd parameter allows to damp oscilations of the car.
 A larger value reduces oscillation and inreases the time needed to compensate the tracking error.
 The video shows a large Kd.

 ![large Kd value][video4]

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=ZdmMWmH42Oo
 " target="_blank"><img src="http://img.youtube.com/vi/ZdmMWmH42Oo/0.jpg"
 alt="here at youtube" width="480" height="270" border="10" /></a>

+* update rate of the simulator.
+My PID controller is optimized for the fastest upto simple graphics quality.
+Higher graphics modi result because of a slow frame rate in a lagged communication with the PID control.
+This leads to oscillation and might cause the car to get off the track.

 ## How the final hyperparameters were chosen